IBE160/SG-M-E-Ds/docs/architecture.md

-*   Further define the project's testing approach, including specific libraries (e.g., Vitest for unit tests, React Testing Library for integration tests, Playwright for E2E tests) and detailed test structure.
+*   Implement the defined testing strategy using Pytest for unit/integration tests and Playwright for E2E tests.